Southern California Gas Company PFD 6% (SOCGM) Stock Analysis

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-Price live · AI analysis from Mar 17, 2026Analyst Coverage for SOCGM: SOCGM does not currently have published analyst price targets in our coverage universe.
+Price as of Aug 20, 2026 · Last analyzed: Mar 17, 2026Analyst Coverage for SOCGM: SOCGM does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
 In the absence of analyst consensus, our AI model evaluates SOCGM against Energy peers across nine fundamental dimensions and assigns an underweight signal based on the underlying data.

 How is this calculated? →Southern California Gas Company PFD 6% (SOCGM) Energy Operations & Outlook